hpennington/Inertia/user_guides/docs/reference/values.md

   own animation plays on top of it.

 The two measure `translate` differently.
-On a shape's track it is a fraction of the container's size, exactly as it is for a view — a shape and the view it is drawn behind move by the same distance for the same number.
+On a shape's track it is a fraction of the container's size, exactly as it is for a view — a shape and the view it is drawn on move by the same distance for the same number.
 On a placement it is in the units the shape is sized in: multiples of the shorter side of whatever holds it, which is the view it is drawn against, or the parent shape for a nested one.
 Everything else means what it means above.